CyVerse-learning-materials/learning-materials-home/docs/ds/doi.md

 ## Background

-CyVerse Curated Data in the Data Commons contains files that have been assigned a permanent identifier ( ).
+CyVerse Curated Data in the Data Commons contains files that have been assigned a permanent identifier (Digital Object Identifier or DOI ).
 These files are secure, stable, and unchangeable, thus making them the ideal platform for ease of data reuse and data citation.
 Datasets in the CyVerse Curated Data site can store very large datasets that are difficult to transfer, upload, and download across different computers and platforms.
-CyVerse Curated data is accessible to CyVerse\'s suite of large-scale computational analysis resources, allowing users to seamlessly analyze, manage, and publish new results.
+CyVerse Curated data is accessible to CyVerse's suite of large-scale computational analysis resources, allowing users to seamlessly analyze, manage, and publish new results.